On this week’s Stack podcast:

 Sweet Tooth: The Return #5

 Art by Joe Bennett

 Illustrated by V.V.
 Glass

 Full Episode Transcript:

-Alex: What is up, everybody?
+Alex: Hey.
+What’s up, everybody.
 Welcome to The Stack.
 I’m Alex.

 Justin: I’m Justin.

 Pete: I’m Pete.